 Water is life.
 But even as our warming planet’s sea levels and rainfall rise, the percentage of water on Earth is shrinking.
-Drought, pollution, agricultural demand, exponential population growth and leaky infrastructure exacerbates the problem of water scarcity.
+Drought, water pollution, agricultural demand, exponential population growth and leaky infrastructure exacerbates the problem of water scarcity.
 At least 10 global cities, populated by tens of millions of people, face a future of limited water resources that will directly result in poor health, disease and death.

 Researchers are working to address the problem, though.
 From technologies that purify polluted water to those that harvest it from thin air, solutions are coming online to quench the world’s thirst.